Otter Creek Reservoir & State Park

 - Rating: Fair

-- Conditions: The ice came off early this week.
-Fishing is fair to good from the shore with all techniques.
+- Conditions: The reservoir is 94 percent full.
+Anglers report slow to fair fishing from shore with all techniques.

 - Location: Piute County

 - Directions: South on Hwy 89 from Richfield.
 East 11 miles on U-62 from the junction US 89 and U-62.
 Where U-62 turns north, continue east for 0.5 miles on U-22.

 - Type: Fishing

 - Possible catch: Brown Trout, Cutthroat Trout, Smallmouth Bass, Tiger Trout